Dynatrace/openkit-java/README.md

 * problem with SSL keysize > 1024 for Diffie-Hellman (used by Dynatrace) in Java 6 (http://bugs.java.com/bugdatabase/view_bug.do?bug_id=7044060)
   * fixed in Java 6u171, which is only available via Oracle support (http://bugs.java.com/bugdatabase/view_bug.do?bug_id=8182231)
-* ignored configs: capture lifecycle, crash reporting, error reporting, session timeout
+* there is no session timeout in the OpenKit
 * it's only possible to have one OpenKit instance running as providers are static

 ## TODOs